 Karl A. Smith is Cooperative Learning Professor of Engineering Education, School of Engineering Education, at Purdue University.
 He is also Emeritus Professor of Civil, Environmental, and Geo- Engineering, Morse-Alumni Distinguished University Teaching Professor, and Faculty Member, Technological Leadership Institute at the University of Minnesota.
 He has been at the University of Minnesota since 1972 and started his academic career as a materials processing engineering researcher.
 In 1991 he changed careers to focus on engineering systems, project and knowledge management, and engineering education research.
 In 2006 he accepted a part time position as Cooperative Learning Professor, School of Engineering Education, Purdue University to help start the engineering education PhD program in the College of Engineering.
 His research and development interests include building research and innovation capabilities in engineering education; faculty and graduate student professional development; the role of cooperation in learning and design; problem formulation, modeling, and knowledge engineering; and project and knowledge management.
 Karl has over 30 years of experience working with faculty to redesign their courses and programs to improve student learning.
 He adapted the cooperative learning model to engineering education and in the past 15 years has focused on high-performance teamwork through his workshops and book Teamwork and Project Management (2014).
 His bachelor’s and master’s degrees are in metallurgical engineering from Michigan Technological University and his Ph.D. is in educational psychology from the University of Minnesota.

-Karl is currently PI on the NSF Workshop: I-Corps for Learning (I-Corps-L): A Pilot Initiative to Propagate & Scale Educational Innovations, and NSF EAGER: I-Corps for Learning (I-Corps-L): Curriculum Development and Implementation.
+Karl was PI on the NSF Workshop: I-Corps for Learning (I-Corps-L): A Pilot Initiative to Propagate & Scale Educational Innovations, and NSF EAGER: I-Corps for Learning (I-Corps-L): Curriculum Development and Implementation.
 He has been co-PI on two NSF Centers for Learning and Teaching (CLT), including the Center for the Advancement of Engineering Education (CAEE), and co-PI on a NSF-CCLI-ND—Rigorous Research in Engineering Education: Creating a Community of Practice, and the NSF project COLLABORATIVE RESEARCH: Expanding and sustaining research capacity in engineering and technology education: Building on successful programs for faculty and graduate students.
 He serves on the National Advisory Boards for many research projects, including the NSF-CLT Center for the Integration of Research, Teaching and Learning (CIRTL); and the National Academy of Engineering’s Center for the Advancement of Scholarship on Engineering Education (CASEE).
 He served on the National Research Council’s Discipline-Based Education Research consensus study and the National Academy of Engineering Frontiers of Engineering Education planning committee.

 Karl has received numerous awards, including Lifetime Achievement Award, American Society for Engineering Education; Honorary Doctorate, Universiti Teknologi Malaysia; Distinguished Alumni Award, College of Education and Human Development, University of Minnesota; Distinguished Service Award, Educational Research and Methods Division, Chester F. Carlson Award for Innovation in Engineering Education, and Fellow, American Society for Engineering Education; and Ronald J. Schmitz Award for outstanding continued service to engineering education through contributions to the Frontiers in Education Conference, ERM Division of ASEE and Education Society of IEEE.